Floyd - Warshall + Transitive closure

 n cows, conveniently numbered 1..n, are participating in a programming contest.
 As we all know, some cows code better than others.
 Each cow has a certain constant skill rating that is unique among the competitors.

 The contest is conducted in several head-to-head rounds, each between two cows.
 If cow a has a greater skill level than cow b (1 ≤ a, b ≤ n, a ≠ b), then cow a will always beat cow b.

 Farmer John is trying to rank the cows by skill level.
 Given a list the results of m two-cow rounds, determine the number of cows whose ranks can be precisely determined from the results.
 It is guaranteed that the results of the rounds will not be contradictory.

-First line contains two integers n (1 ≤ n ≤ 100) and m (1 ≤ m ≤ 4500).
-Each of the next m lines contains two space-separated integers that describe the competitors and results (the first integer a, is the winner) of a single round of competition: a and b.
+The first line contains two integers n (1 ≤ n ≤ 100) and m (1 ≤ m ≤ 4500).
+Each of the next m lines contains two integers that describe the competitors and results (the first integer a, is the winner) of a single round of competition: a and b.

 Print a single integer representing the number of cows whose ranks can be determined.